 - Use unscented liquid chlorine bleach containing 4 to 6 percent available or free chlorine. ("Free" chlorine has not combined with organic matter and is therefore available for killing bacteria and algae.)

 - Add 1 teaspoon of bleach to every 4 gallons of water.

 - Let the treated water stand for 30 minutes before drinking or for food-related purposes.

 Never use water that has been or may have been contaminated with chemicals.
 Do not use it for cooking, drinking, hand washing, pets, etc., until the water has been declared safe by DHEC or your local water authority.

 If you use a well you will want to make sure that it is not contaminated with bacteria.
 Do not use the water from your well until it has been tested.
-For information on how to have your water tested and your well disinfected, contact your local DHEC Environmental Quality Control division.
-For more information, see DHEC Residential Well Disinfection (pdf) or view Emergency Well Disinfection.
+For information on how to have your water tested and your well disinfected, contact your local Environmental Affairs office.
+For more information, see DHEC Residential Well Disinfection (PDF) or view Emergency Well Disinfection .